Bricktionary

 What is the certificate of occupancy, and why is it such a big deal?

-By Emily Myers |
+By Evelyn Battaglia |

 iStock

-It might not sound all that important, but if you’re buying and the paperwork doesn’t match your plans, the bank isn’t going to approve your mortgage.
-If you’re a renter and you find out the apartment doesn’t have a certificate of occupancy, you can withhold rent from the landlord.
+And if you’re a tenant and find out the apartment doesn’t have a C of O, you can withhold rent from the landlord.

 Read on for more about what you need to know about a certificate of occupancy.

-[Editor's note: An earlier version of this article was published in November 2022.
-We are presenting it again with updated information for October 2023.]
+[Editor's note: An earlier version of this article was published in October 2023.
+We are presenting it again with updated information for November 2024.]

 What is the purpose of a C of O?

 The certificate of occupancy is issued by the Department of Buildings and is needed for both townhouses and apartment buildings.
-There's also a document called a Temporary certificate of occupancy or TCO, which means a building is safe to inhabit but still has some outstanding work to do or permits to obtain before a C of O is granted.
+There's also a document called a Temporary Certificate of Occupancy or TCO, which means a building is safe to inhabit but still has some outstanding work to do or permits to obtain before a C of O is granted.

-Not sure about your building's status?
-You can look up any property's C of O through the city's Buildings Information System.
-If you’re a renter, the burden is on your landlord to correct any missing documentation, and they can’t collect rent from you if there’s no C of O or TCO.
+If you’re a tenant, the burden is on your landlord to correct any missing documentation, and they can’t collect rent from you if there’s no C of O or TCO.
+(And be sure to check if a basement apartment has a C of O.)

 If you're in the process of buying an apartment in a building and have found out it lacks a C of O or TCO, you’ll want this addressed immediately.